fernandoamz/react-native-ts-blog/README.md

   );
 }

-const mapStateProps = (state: any) => {
+// This function works to return us the global store with the latest changes. const mapStateProps = (state: any) => {
   return {
     places: state.places.places,
   };
 };

-const mapDispatchToProps = (dispatch: any) => {
+// Here, we call the dispatch. we can modify the global state. const mapDispatchToProps = (dispatch: any) => {
   return {
     add: (name: any) => {